Certification FAQs

 Why am I not able to register for DAU training events?

 Currently, FAI CSOD does not support registering in DAU Instructor-Led Training (ILT) or Virtual ILT (vILT).
 Furthermore, because of high demand and capacity restrictions, DAU limits seats to Department of Defense students.
-You should consider DAU-equivalent Federal Organization events such as those in this table:
+You should consider DAU-equivalent Federal Organization events.

 If you are interested in alternatives to particular DAU ILT and vILT sessions, consult your agency ACM.

-Find contact information for your agency’s ACM on the FAI.gov ACM Page
+Find contact information for your agency’s ACM on the FAI.gov ACM/SAR Page

 DAU Online Training (OLT) is available to all students.